How to get the most from your Google Ad Grants account

 - Location extensions - Does any aspect of your charity rely on footfall, such as charity shops and donation centres?
 Provided you have a verified Google My Business listing, you can use location extensions to help users find your charity - by showing your ads with an address, a map or the distance to the location.

 Ad extensions help to expand your “real estate” when serving on the Search Engine Results Pages.
-With so many ads and organic search results to choose from, even if you are serving in position one, making your ad stand out with ad extensions will help to place you at a competitive advantage.
+With so many ads and organic search results to choose from, even if you are serving in position one, making your ad stand out with ad extensions will help to place you at an advantage.

 Think about your ad creatives